dnssd-wg/draft-ietf-dnssd-multi-qtypes/draft-ietf-dnssd-multi-qtypes.md

 if the MQTYPE-Query option had not been used.

-If the MQTYPE-Response option is present more than once or if a QTx value is duplicate the client MUST treat the answer as invalid (equivalent to FORMERR)
+If the MQTYPE-Response option is present more than once or if a QTx value is duplicated the client MUST treat the answer as invalid (equivalent to FORMERR)

 The client SHOULD subsequently initiate standalone queries (i.e. without